Social learning moderates the tradeoffs between efficiency, stability, and equity in group foraging: Discussion

 \section{Discussion}

-The presented work advances the understanding of collective foraging by demonstrating that the social learning range $\rho$—the distance over which individuals respond to social signals—acts as a crucial tuning parameter that regulates a complex interplay between efficiency ($\eta$), temporal stability, and equitable resource distribution in group foraging.
-Our central finding is that optimal foraging efficiency occurs at intermediate values of $\rho$, offering a unified, mechanistic explanation for patterns observed across disparate biological and computational systems \cite{martinez2013optimizing,bhattacharya2014collective,garg2022individual,garg2024evolution}.
-This work advances beyond previous literature by explicitly quantifying the multi-faceted costs and benefits of social information sharing in dynamic and risk-laden environments.
+{The present work advances the understanding of collective foraging by showing that the social learning range $\rho$---the distance over which individuals respond to social signals---acts as a key control parameter that jointly regulates foraging efficiency ($\eta$), temporal stability, and equity of resource acquisition.
+Building on the dynamical and network-level analyses above, we show that $\rho$ tunes both proximity-network connectivity and the persistence of behavioral heterogeneity through time.
+Our central finding is that efficiency is maximized at intermediate $\rho$, providing a mechanistic explanation for non-monotonic performance patterns reported across diverse biological and computational systems} \cite{martinez2013optimizing,bhattacharya2014collective,garg2022individual,garg2024evolution}. {Beyond identifying this optimum, we explicitly quantify the coupled benefits and costs of social information sharing in environments with depleting positive targets and risky negative targets, clarifying when additional connectivity promotes coordination versus when it induces redundancy and suppresses independent discovery.
+From a broader network perspective, our results place range-limited social learning within a class of collective systems in which performance depends non-monotonically on effective connectivity: intermediate connectivity balances information integration with continued independent exploration, whereas overly sparse or overly dense networks degrade collective performance} \cite{hahn2020truth,mann2022collective}.

-In network terms, $\rho$ defines the effective connectivity radius: as $\rho$ increases, each agent's social neighborhood expands, approximating a denser communication graph.
-When $\rho\rightarrow 0$, the network fragments into isolated nodes; when $\rho\rightarrow 0.7$, it approaches full connectivity.
-Thus, the observed non-monotonic dependence of efficiency on $\rho$ parallels prior findings that intermediate network density maximizes collective performance \cite{hahn2020truth, mann2022collective}.